GuillaumePressiat/reciproceed/README.md

 # reciproceed

-## R package to automate generation of procedure books
+## use R, YAML and bookdown to automate generation of procedure books

 **Context: How to do this thing that only your colleague do when he's not here ?**